 The electron and ion temperature partitioning used by \citet{2022ApJ...930L..16E} in their theoretical studies of Sgr~A* reads:

-where $\beta = 2P/|B|^{2}$ is the plasma magnetization, and $b = \beta/\beta_{\rm Crit}$.
+where $b = \beta/\beta_{\rm Crit}$.
 This prescription was first used by \citet{moscibrodzka2016general}, where $R_{\rm High}$ ($R_{\rm Low}$) represent the ion-electron temperature ratios in the weakly (strongly) magnetized regime.
 This function smooths the sharp transition of the step-function prescription by \citet{chan2015power}.
 It was motivated by the results of particle-in-cell simulations, which suggest that collisionless plasma preferentially heat the ions for $\beta > 1$ \citep[see][and references therein]{akiyama2019first}.
 The power-law dependencies on $b$ guarantee that radiations from strong and weak ion-electron coupling regions are easily distinguishable.

-In \citet{2022ApJ...930L..16E}, both $\beta_{\rm Crit}$ and $R_{\rm Low}$ are fixed at $1$.
-This simple description yielded powerful results for accreting Sgr~A* images that passed almost all constraints, such as the image size, visibility amplitude morphology, M-rings fits, infrared and near-infrared fluxes, etc., except for the $230$\,GHz flux variability.
-The variability is computed as $M_{\Delta T} = \sigma_{\Delta T}/\mu_{\Delta T}$, which is the ratio of the standard deviation to the mean of the $230$\,GHz flux over a time interval $\Delta T = 530\,GMc^{-2} = 3\,\mathrm{hours}$.
+In \citet{2022ApJ...930L..16E}, both $\beta_{\rm Crit}$ and $R_{\rm Low}$ are fixed at a constant value of $1$.
+This simple description yielded results for accreting Sgr~A* images that passed almost all constraints, such as the image size, visibility amplitude morphology, M-rings fits, infrared and near-infrared fluxes, etc., except for the $230$\,GHz flux variability.
+The variability is quantified as the ratio $M_{\Delta T} = \sigma_{\Delta T}/\mu_{\Delta T}$, where $\sigma_{\Delta T}$ is the standard deviation and $\mu_{\Delta T}$ is the mean of the $230$\,GHz flux over a time $\Delta T$.
+For the EHT Collaboration study, $\Delta T = 530\,GMc^{-2} = 3\,\mathrm{hours}$.
 The constraint of $M_{\Delta T}$ for Sgr~A* could not be met by most of the fiducial models in \citet{2022ApJ...930L..16E}.
-The reason why the $230$\,GHz flux of the \textit{GRMHD and GRRT models} is more variable than observations remains a mystery.
+The reason why the $230$\,GHz flux of the \textit{theoretical models} obtained through general-relativistic magnetohydrodynamics (GRMHD) simulations and general-relativistic ray-tracing (GRRT) post-processing are more variable than observations remains a mystery.